- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

-- Maintain physical distancing of at least 2 metres (6 feet) and/or a physical barrier between individuals.
+- Physical distancing of at least 2 metres (6 feet) and/or a physical barrier between individuals.

-- Practice respiratory etiquette by covering coughs or sneezes with a tissue or your elbow.
+- Respiratory etiquette by covering coughs or sneezes with a tissue or your elbow.

-- Frequently clean and disinfect the work areas, especially the high-touch surfaces.
+- Frequent cleaning and disinfecting of work areas, especially the high-touch surfaces.

 Who Should Not Use a Non-Medical Face Mask